jonathanMelly/nomad/README.md

 nomad --help
 ```

-# General config
+# Configuration

+## Zero Config by default
+The single binary is self sufficient (no need for any config)

+## Opened for config
+You may add a [nomad.toml](config/nomad.toml) in the same directory as the binary to configure any custom app definition and github token.

+### Custom app definition
+You can add any custom definition either in the nomad.toml config file or in a app-definitions directory in which you can put a json/toml definition
+following [this structure](internal/pkg/data/data.go) (AppDefinition) or imitating [real examples](cmd/nomad/app-definitions)

-## Github
+### Github
-To reduce network traffic, when possible, GitHub API is used to retrieve last release info.
+To reduce network traffic, when possible, GitHub API is used to retrieve lastest app versions info.
-As GitHub API limit traffic to guest requests, a PAT (GitHub token) is very useful.
+As GitHub API limits traffic to guest requests, a PAT (GitHub token) is very useful, thus a generic token is included
-If you have a PAT, please add it in your env (GITHUB_PAT) or put the following [file](config/nomad.toml) in
+and if you have a PAT (or it seems fairly easy for you to get one), please add it in your env (GITHUB_PAT) or put the following [file](config/nomad.toml) in
-the same directory as the binary.
+the same directory as the binary to reduce pressure on the generic token.

-### Create a PAT
+#### Create a PAT
 Please follow [this link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a basic PAT.

-# App definition structure
-Please refer to [this file](internal/pkg/data/data.go) or to [real examples](cmd/nomad/app-definitions).

 # Next steps
 UI and lots of new apps